Bruce's Mill Conservation Area

-Bruce's Mill Conservation Area (BMCA) is a conservation area located off Stouffville Road in the town of Whitchurch–Stouffville, Regional Municipality of York, Canada.
+Bruce's Mill Conservation Area (BMCA) is a conservation area located off Stouffville Road in the town of Whitchurch–Stouffville, Ontario, Canada.
 The conservation area is about 108 hectares (267 acres) in size.
 BMCA is home to a diverse ecosystem, including 1.2 hectares of wetlands and 44 hectares of deciduous, coniferous and mixed forest.
 It is owned and managed by the Toronto and Region Conservation Authority (TRCA).

 BMCA was established in 1961, after 52.6 hectares of land were purchased by the then Metropolitan Toronto and Region Conservation Authority.
 At the time, several buildings and a road system existed on the land.
 Today, the only historic buildings that remain include the mill attendant's house and the water-powered mill building.